 AWP HBCU Fellowship Program

-In addition to assisting with selecting two HBCU faculty fellows, Verdelle will also host a private discussion with the fellows and lead a lecture open to all conference attendees on supporting creative writing endeavors and paths to publishing at HBCUs.
+In addition to assisting with the selection of the two HBCU faculty fellows, he will also lead an event on supporting creative writing endeavors and paths to publishing at HBCUs.

-The #AWP23 HBCU Fellowships will be offered to four students.
+The #AWP24 HBCU Fellowships will be offered to two faculty and four students.
 The fellowships include:

 - Paid travel expenses and lodging for the duration of the conference

-- Publication in The Writer’s Chronicle regarding their #AWP23 experience
+- Article Publication in The Writer’s Chronicle regarding their #AWP24 experience